 Using saw palmetto supplements as a hair regrowth product might seem like a good, natural alternative to hair loss drugs.
 But herbs that have a medicinal effect should be treated as medicine.
 And you don’t want to overdose on something that hasn’t had any long term side effects studied and documented.

 Of course, saw palmetto hair loss products don't just include oral supplements,

 many topical products also include this popular herb as an essential

 ingredient.
 And you can learn all about them on the final page.

 Read final page?
 Compare Topical DHT Blocker Products.

 Read previous page?
-Saw Palmetto Hair Loss Products Review - Side Effects.
+Side Effects Using Saw Palmetto for Hair Loss.

 If you are interested in using any of the supplements reviewed on this page, here are the full product names:

 HairGenesis Oral Softgels

 Shen Min DHT Blocker - Learn more about this product?